Top 5 Things to Bring to SLU

 College is full of challenges.
 Adjusting to your freshman year might feel overwhelming at times.
 But don't forget about the University's community.
 From your new college classmates to your residence hall advisor to your academic advisor, everyone wants you to succeed and can help you clean up any messy situations you get into.

 You'll be shaking a lot of hands in your first few weeks at SLU.
-People in your residence hall, the person sitting next to you at University 101, your professors - there will be lots of friendly faces to greet you when you arrive.
-And while we all have a lot to share, we don't want to share the same colds.
+People in your residence hall, the person sitting next to you at University 101, your professors — there will be lots of friendly faces to greet you when you arrive.
+And while we all have a lot we want to share, colds aren't one of them.

 There's so much happening on campus that your calendar will be at capacity pretty quickly.
-With more than 150 student organizations at SLU, from Ultimate Frisbee to the Flying Billikens, there's bound to be some that spark your interest.
-A planner or a scheduling app will help you stay involved and caught up on your classes.
+With over 200 student organizations at SLU, from Ultimate Frisbee to the Flying Billikens, there's bound to be some that spark your interest.
+A paper planner or a scheduling app will help you stay involved and caught up on your classes.

 It's a remedy for homesickness and a way for you to share your roots with the rest of your classmates.
 Tell stories with the new friends you meet on campus — you never know what you might have in common.